chrisnoonan98675/site/xl-deploy/how-to/perform-rolling-deployments.markdown

 6. Select **PetClinic-war/1.0**.
 7. Click **Import**.
 8. When the import is complete, repeat steps 2 to 5.
-9. Select **PetClinic-war/2.0**
+9. Select **PetClinic-war/2.0**.
 10. Click **Import**.

     ![Create new release](images/rolling-update/import-petclinic.png)

 ### 2. Prepare the nodes and setup the Infrastructure

 In this procedure, you will setup the nodes that will serve the application and ensure that they are updated in the correct order.
-We will use an application that is deployed to Apache Tomcat.
+You will use an application that is deployed to Apache Tomcat.
 This procedure applies to any setup.

-The rolling update deployment pattern, uses the [deployment group orchestrator](/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.html#by-deployment-group-orchestrators).
+The rolling update deployment pattern uses the [deployment group orchestrator](/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.html#by-deployment-group-orchestrators).
 This orchestrator groups containers and assigns each group a number.
 XL Deploy will generate a deployment plan to deploy the application, group by group, in the order specified.

-In this example, we have three application servers that will host our application simultaneously.
-We will deploy the application to **Tomcat 1**, **Tomcat 2** and **Tomcat 3**.
+In this example, there are three application servers that will host our application simultaneously.
+You will deploy the application to **Tomcat 1**, **Tomcat 2** and **Tomcat 3**.

 ![Create new release](images/rolling-update/appserver-infrastructure.png)